Skipped64-inf/katacoda-scenarios/influxDB-first-steps/step1.md

 This will start the container and preconfigure our environment so we have the database ready and runnning.

+Now we can check if the container is running:
+`docker ps`{{execute}}

+In this case, the container is running and we can test if our database accepts connections.
+`curl localhost:8086`{{execute}}

+We send a simple webrequest to the assigned port from the docker run command and we can see that the database is infact running on that port and returns a valid response on request.

+## 4. Installing Telegraf with docker

 Though we got the database running, we still need a tool to input data into the database.
 The choice when working with influxdb is telegraf.
 > Telegraf is a server-based agent for collecting and sending all metrics[...]. [[1]](https://www.influxdata.com/time-series-platform/telegraf/)

-Instead of running both containers separately, we can use a docker compose file to start both.
+Telegraf needs a configuration file to match the influxdb credentials specified during installation.
+To make this scenario a little simpler i've already provided that configuration file.
+Let's take a look:
+`cat telegraf.conf`{{execute}}

 ## 3. Checking the installation

-The first thing to do after running a docker container is to check if it is running:
-`docker ps`{{execute}}

-In this case, the container is running and we can test if our database accepts connections.

-`curl localhost:8086`{{execute}}

-We send a simple webrequest to the assigned port from the docker run command and we can see that the database is infact running on that port and returns a valid response on request.